radius-project/docs/docs/content/getting-started/quickstarts/quickstart-recipe/index.md

 You've now deployed your application to your Kubernetes cluster!

-3. To confirm that the infrastructure deployed by the Recipe is correctly deployed in a Kubernetes pod you can leverage `kubectl`.
+3. List your Kubernetes Pods to see the infrastructure container deployed by the Recipe:

-   You should be able to see the following output by running:

    ```bash
    kubectl get pods -n default-webapp